martinchernyavskiy/Notes/CS/Algorithms/CS577/Discrete Maths/Lecture/DP.md

 - Think of a number line with events being segments from respective numbers on the number line
 	- Each line has a value
 - Want to find a subset of non overlapping intervals to maximize value .
+Argument Version:
 - Input: Intervals with real number entries
-- Output: Subset S of indices of 1 through n such that no intervals I_i and I_j that are in S overlap and the value
+- Output: Subset S of indices of 1 through n such that no intervals I_i and I_j that are in S overlap and the sum of values is maximized
+.
+Value version
+- Same input
+- Output: max of the set notation
+.
+- Approach:
+	- Consider all possible choices for first decision
+	- For each possible choice for first solution, find best solution with additional restriction d1
+	- Relate

 ## 9/25